 Two Step works in partnership with night shelters, day centres, councils and other charities who refer people who are homeless or threatened with homelessness to our service.
-We then do our best to help people find suitable accommodation so that they can move on with their lives and avoid the downward spiral of life of the streets.
+We then do our best to help people find suitable accommodation so they can move on with their lives and avoid the downward spiral of life of the streets.

 Homelessness is very isolating.
 Those who are on the street can feel invisible.
-You can start by getting down on their level, introducing yourself and asking about their situation.
+You can start by getting down on the same level, introducing yourself and asking about their situation.
 Need some help with what to say?
 Try the ALERT method.

-Empathise – Empathy and compassion are very powerful.
+Empathise: Empathy and compassion are very powerful.
 Many people become homeless because of things beyond their control.
 Even if you can’t help directly, people will appreciate that you took the time to listen and empathise.

 Respond: Depending on what they share, you might be able to do something.
 Share what you can do (see below) and ask the person if they would like you to help.

 Take Action: You could begin by asking the person if they would like something in particular to eat or drink, or what would help them keep warm or cool depending on the weather.
 Click to send an alert to Streetlink, or — if you need to research local organisations — you could use Next Meal or Homeless Link.

 You can also contact us for advice at 020 7713 7655.